jakewvincent/mkdnflow.nvim/README.md

 * Linux, macOS, or Windows
 * Neovim >= 0.7.0 for all functionality (most will work with Neovim >= 0.5.0, but mappings will need to be set separately)
+* [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) is required for the new completion module.
 * Optional: If you wish to use UTF-8 symbols as [custom to-do symbols](#to_do-dictionary-like-table), in [tables that you wish to have Mkdnflow format](#tables-dictionary-like-table), or in anchor links, you'll need the luarocks module [`luautf8`](https://luarocks.org/modules/xavier-wang/luautf8).
 Luarocks dependencies can be installed via [Packer](#initlua) using the `rocks` key:

 ```lua